nens/brostar-api/README.md

 7) Create an organization, fill in the KvK, and optionally fill in authentication details.

 8) Create a user profile for the superuser.

+## N&S server installation notes

+This is a public project, so the actual server deployment scripts with the passwords and so is safely hidden away in https://github.com/nens/brostar-site :-) We're installed with docker-compose on https://staging.brostar.nl .
+See the readme of `brostar-site` for the internal deployment documentation.